 The WNMF Composers Institute provides a unique professional training opportunity for young composers, who will be immersed in the orchestral world through mentorship by some of Canada’s leading orchestral composers and through close integration with the renowned Winnipeg New Music Festival.

-In its fifth year, six emerging Canadian composers will be selected to participate in the WNMF Composers Institute.
-These six composers from across the nation will have their orchestral works premiered by the Winnipeg Symphony Orchestra as part of WNMF 2022, led by WSO’s Associate Conductor Julian Pellicano and RBC Assistant Conductor Naomi Woo, and with the guidance of mentor composers Jocelyn Morlock and Eliot Britton, and WNMF Co-curator and WSO composer-in-residence Harry Stafylakis.
+In its fifth year, five emerging Canadian composers will be selected to participate in the WNMF Composers Institute.
+These composers from across the nation will have their orchestral works premiered by the Winnipeg Symphony Orchestra as part of WNMF 2022, led by WSO’s Associate Conductor Julian Pellicano and RBC Assistant Conductor Naomi Woo, and with the guidance of mentor composers Jocelyn Morlock and Eliot Britton, and WNMF Co-curator and WSO Composer-in-Residence Harry Stafylakis.

-In collaboration with the Canadian Music Centre, the winner of the CMC Prairie Region Emerging Composer Competition will also participate in the WNMF Composers Institute and will have their work performed by the WSO at WNMF 2022.
+In collaboration with the Canadian Music Centre, the winners of the 2021 and 2022 CMC Prairie Region Emerging Composer Competitions will also participate in the WNMF Composers Institute and will have their work performed by the WSO at WNMF 2022.
 Click here for more information on the CMC Prairie Region Emerging Composer Competition.

 The participants will experience the week-long Winnipeg New Music Festival from behind the scenes, attending rehearsals and concerts.
 A comprehensive series of professional development workshops will be held throughout the festival led by WSO’s Composer-in-Residence Harry Stafylakis and the Composers Institute mentor composers, Jocelyn Morlock & Eliot Britton.
 Panels, workshops, lessons, and masterclasses will also feature several of WNMF 2022’s guest composers visiting from throughout Canada and from abroad.

 Eligibility & Guidelines

 - Applicants must be Canadian citizens or permanent residents who are either (a) currently enrolled in a university degree program in music composition or (b) who completed their most recent academic program in 2016 or later.

 - There are no age restrictions; however, applicants should be composers at the early stages of their professional careers.